Court of Protection

 We offer a personal approach and provide legal advice in plain English.
 Our size ensures that you are at the centre of everything we do and enables us to take the time to get to know you and understand your concerns.

 They are joined by solicitors Natasha Yelland, Melissa Howman and Simon Heapy.
-Natasha has been nominated as a finalist for Rising Star at the STEP Awards 2025 and has also been shortlisted for the One to Watch Practitioner of the Year Award at the British Wills and Probate Awards 2025.
-Melissa Howman is an experienced solicitor with 6 years PQE.
+Natasha was nominated as a finalist for Rising Star at the STEP Awards 2025 and was also shortlisted for the One to Watch Practitioner of the Year Award at the British Wills and Probate Awards 2025.
+Melissa Howman is an accredited member of the Association of Lifetime Lawyers.
 Simon Heapy is a Court of Protection specialist and co-author of the Dictionary of the Court of Protection 2025.

 Court of Protection The Court of Protection’s role is to make decisions for people that…